Liberty (department store): 1920s

 The Tudor revival building was built so that trading could continue while renovations were being completed on the other premises, and in 1924, this store was constructed from the timbers of two ships: HMS Impregnable (formerly HMS Howe) and HMS Hindustan.
 The frontage on Great Marlborough Street is the same length as the Hindustan.
-It is a Grade II* listed building.
+It became a Grade II* listed building in 1972.

 The emporium was designed by Edwin Thomas Hall and his son, Edwin Stanley Hall.
 They designed the building at the height of the 1920s fashion for Tudor revival.
 The shop was engineered around three light wells that formed the main focus of the building.
 Each of these wells was surrounded by smaller rooms to create a homey feel.
 Many of the rooms had fireplaces and some still exist.

 The architectural historian Nikolaus Pevsner was very critical of the building's architecture, saying: "The scale is wrong, the symmetry is wrong.
 The proximity to a classical façade put up by the same firm at the same time is wrong, and the goings-on of a store behind such a façade (and below those twisted Tudor chimneys) are wrongest of all".

 Arthur Liberty died in 1917, seven years before the completion of his shops.

 Post-war

 Liberty, during the 1950s, continued its tradition for fashionable and eclectic design.
 All departments in the shop had a collection of both contemporary and traditional designs.
 New designers were promoted and often included those still representing the Liberty tradition for handcrafted work.

 In 1955, Liberty began opening several regional stores in other UK cities; the first of these was in Manchester.
 Subsequent shops opened in Bath, Brighton, Chester, York, Kingston upon Thames, Exeter and Norwich.

 During the 1960s, extravagant and Eastern influences once again became fashionable, as well as the Art Deco style, and Liberty adapted its furnishing designs from its archive.
+The influential designer Bernard Nevill was hired by Liberty's initially as a design consultant before becoming design director.
+He reinvigorated Liberty's textile collections and attracted clients including Yves Saint Laurent, who bought thirteen different designs from the winter 1970 collection in thirty-four different colourways and the entire 'Chameleon' collection.
+One of Nevill's designs, called 'Corbusier' in honour of the architect Le Corbusier, was made into a jumpsuit for David Bowie and was featured on the album cover of The Rise and Fall of Ziggy Stardust.

 In 1996, Liberty announced the closure of its twenty shops outside London, and instead focused on smaller outlets at airports.

 Since 1988, Liberty has had a subsidiary in Japan which sells Liberty-branded products in major Japanese shops.
 It also sells Liberty fabrics to international and local fashion stores with bases in Japan.

 2000s

+In 2006, Liberty closed the 15,000 sq ft Regent Street section of the store, moving all operations into the Tudor Building.